Step 1. Switch to a Low Glycemic Index Diet

 Exercise is an important part of managing acne.
 Aim for exercising for around 30-40 minutes per day.
 Not only will it help you maintain a healthy weight, but it will also lower your stress levels and reduce your acne flare-ups.
 It increases circulation to the skin and opens pores, and gets sweat and sebum glands flowing.
 Exercise also reduces blood sugar levels and helps fight insulin resistance which is correlated with acne, especially in women with PCOS.25

-Step 4.
-Stick to a Regular Acne Regimen
+4. Practice Good Hygiene and Stick to a Regular Acne Regimen

 Good hygiene practices are vital for beating acne.
 Here are a few hygiene tips for daily acne treatment:

 Use a nightly facial cleanser.
 You shouldn’t wash.
 Over washing can make your skin dry, and washing too much can also strip your face of its natural moisture, which will cause your body to produce more oil, so keep washing to a maximum of once per day.
 Every time you wash your face with soap, be sure to restore moisture using a non-comedogenic (non pimple forming) moisturizer.